 Watch out for misleading labels.
 Just because it says “Lavender” on the front of the bottle doesn’t necessarily mean the product contains any real plant material at all.
 Fragrances, both synthetic and naturally derived, are used all the time to achieve a natural-ish scent.
 It’s important to know the difference between real, and not real.

 Check the ingredients.
 Look for products that are scented with pure essential oils.
 You will know, because essential oils all have long Latin names, ie. Lavandula Angustifolia (Lavender) Oil.
-If the ingredients list (natural) fragrance/parfum rather than botanical names, then the product is synthetically scented.

 5. Don’t Rely Solely on Logos

 Logos that certify products for organic content, being cruelty-free, free-from, etc., are important and they are a big step in the right direction.
 There really is no good reason for big brands not to have logos that back up their claims.
 However, many super clean indie and niche brands may not have the financial or administrative resources to join the club.